I was born and brought up in India and currently living near Boston, US with a wife and two children.

 My daughter Sriharini was born in February 1996.
 She is a good student and her hobbies include Carnatic music (south Indian classical music) and Kuchipudi dance.
 A few Carnatic and western pop songs sung by her can be heard/viewed here.

 My son Sriharish was born in August 1998.
 He is a good student and his hobbies include computer programming, music, basketball and football.
 He is also getting interested in film making.
 "The Chase", a 2-minute short film made by his team, can be viewed on youtube.

-One of my interests is to enable anybody interested in spiritual progress to do rituals such as homam (fire ritual), pitri tarpana (oblations to ancestors) and Satya Narayana vratam by themselves.
+One of my interests is to enable anybody interested in spiritual progress to do rituals such as homa (fire ritual), pitri tarpana (oblations to ancestors) and Satya Narayana vratam by themselves.
 There are a lot of free resources, such as manuals, audio and video, on this website.
-Thousands of people are doing a daily or weekly homam by themselves around the world now, using those resources.
+Thousands of people are doing a daily or weekly homa by themselves around the world now, using those resources.

 From second half of 1993, I pursued astrology in depth and I have studied and researched many classic and modern works and schools of thought.
 Apart from Dr B.V.
 Raman's books, guidance from my Jyotish guru Pt Sanjay Rath of Sri Jagannath Center helped my progress in particular.

 I am not yet satisfied that we have understood the words of rishis correctly, even in some key fundamental issues, and my research continues.
 Even as I continue research, I continually keep sharing the little I know.